You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 For a free consultation call: 0114 251 8850 or email: email@example.com

-The Bribery Act 2010 introduced a new offence of 'failure of commercial organisations to prevent bribery'.
+Under the Bribery Act 2010 it is an offence for organisations to 'fail to prevent bribery'.
 The defence against this offence is to ensure that your business has adequate procedures in place to prevent bribery.
 At Hart Shaw, we can provide you with advice or any additional information required.

 The Bribery Act 2010 (the Act) applies across the UK and all businesses need to be aware of its requirements.